 Classified as a brain health supplement, Neuriva is designed to support five factors of brain health: memory, focus, learning, concentration, and accuracy.
 It contains two active ingredients, coffee fruit extract, and phosphatidylserine, and there is 100mg of each per capsule.
 The coffee fruit extract is caffeine-free.

 According to Schiff, the supplement is clinically proven to help enhance memory, improve neuron health, and boost learning ability.
 It achieves this by increasing the level of brain-derived neurotrophic factor (BDNF).
-BDNF is a protein that helps with communication between our brain cells.
-Low BDNF levels are associated with decreased brain performance and impaired learning.
+BDNF is a protein that helps with communication between our brain cells, and low BDHF levels are associated with decreased brain performance and impaired learning.

 Benefits of Neuriva